MikeTaylor/palaeo-vo/vo-manuscript.md

 * Taylor, Michael P. 2018c.
 What does it mean for a vertebra to be “horizontal”? _Sauropod Vertebra Picture of the Week_ 28 August 2018. https://svpow.com/2018/08/28/what-does-it-mean-for-a-vertebra-to-be-horizontal/
 * Taylor, Michael P. 2018d.
 When is a vertebra “horizontal”, part 2. _Sauropod Vertebra Picture of the Week_ 28 August 2018. https://svpow.com/2018/08/28/when-is-a-vertebra-horizontal-part-2/
 * Taylor, Michael P. 2018e.
 Writing the vertebral-orientation paper in the open. _Sauropod Vertebra Picture of the Week_ 14 December 2018. https://svpow.com/2018/12/14/writing-the-vertebral-orientation-paper-in-the-open/
+* Taylor, Michael P., and Mathew J. Wedel.
+2013.
+Why sauropods had long necks; and why giraffes have short necks. _PeerJ_ **1:e36**. doi:10.7717/peerj.36
-* Taylor Michael P., and Mathew J. Wedel.
+* Taylor, Michael P., and Mathew J. Wedel.
 2018.
 What do we mean by the directions “cranial” and “caudal” on a vertebra? _PeerJ Preprints_ **6**:e27437v1. doi:10.7287/peerj.preprints.27437v1
 * Taylor, Michael P., Mathew J. Wedel and Darren Naish.
 2009.
 Head and neck posture in sauropod dinosaurs inferred from extant animals. _Acta Palaeontologica Polonica_ **54(2)**:213-230.
+* Wedel, Mathew J. 2009.
+Evidence for bird-like air sacs in saurischian dinosaurs. _Journal of Experimental Zoology_ **311A(8)**:611-628.
 * Wedel, Mathew J. 2018a.
 The proximal caudals of _Brachiosaurus altithorax_, FMNH P25107. _Sauropod Vertebra Picture of the Week_ 11 September 2018. https://svpow.com/2018/09/11/the-proximal-caudals-of-brachiosaurus-altithorax-fmnh-p25107/
 * Wedel, Mathew J. 2018b.
 Vertebral orientation: _Varanus komodoensis_ would like a word. _Sauropod Vertebra Picture of the Week_ 25 September 2018. https://svpow.com/2018/09/25/vertebral-orientation-varanus-komodoensis-would-like-a-word/
 * Wedel, Mathew J. 2018c.
 Vertebral orientation, part 3: Matt weighs in. _Sauropod Vertebra Picture of the Week_ 5 October 2018. https://svpow.com/2018/10/05/vertebral-orientation-part-3-matt-weighs-in/
 * Wedel, Mathew J. 2018d.
 Our presentations are up at the 1st Palaeo Virtual Congress. _Sauropod Vertebra Picture of the Week_ 5 December 2018. https://svpow.com/2018/12/05/our-presentations-are-up-at-the-1st-palaeo-virtual-congress/
+* Wedel, Mathew J., and Michael P. Taylor.
+2013.
+Neural spine bifurcation in sauropod dinosaurs of the Morrison Formation: ontogenetic and phylogenetic implications. _PalArch's Journal of Vertebrate Palaeontology_ **10(1)**:1-34.
 * Young, Mark, anonymous, Daniela Schwarz, Philip Mannion, Lucio Manuel Ibiricu and Michael P. Taylor.
 2018.
 Review History: _Xenoposeidon_ is the earliest known rebbachisaurid sauropod dinosaur. https://peerj.com/articles/5212/reviews/